debridge-finance/evm-sol-serializer/README.md

 ## Caveat

 This library takes responsibility for the correct packaging of the data struct for transmission.
 It is a developers' responsibility to prepare values to be included in the data struct, and ensure these values are correct.

+## License

+All smart contracts are released under LGPL-3.0 by deBridge.